folio-org/docs/content/en/docs/Acquisitions/Finance/_index.md

 *   **Name (required).** Name of the ledger.
 For example, Law Library.
-*   **Code (required).** Self-created, based on name.
+*   **Code (required).** User-created, based on name.
 *   **Fiscal year one (required).** The first fiscal year for the ledger.
 Ledgers can continue to be used for multiple fiscal years.
 If the fiscal year does not appear in the list, you can click **New fiscal year** to create a new one.
 *   **Status (required).** Select the status of the ledger: Active, Frozen, or Inactive.
 Active means the ledger is ongoing, Frozen means the ledger has been put on pause, and Inactive means the ledger is no longer in use.
 *   **Acquisition Units.** If you only want particular users within certain acquisition units to be able to edit the ledger, enter or select the Acquisition units from the drop-down list.
 You can select multiple units.
 If blank, any users with the appropriate permissions are allowed to edit the ledger's information.
-For more information, see [Settings > Acquisition units]({{< ref "/settings_acquisition_units.md" >}})
+For more information, see [Settings > Acquisition units]({{< ref "/settings_acquisition_units.md" >}}).
 *   **Description.** A description of the ledger.

 ## Creating a group

 Groups categorize funds and bring multiple funds together as a single group regardless of fiscal year or ledger.
-This enables the total amount of money that’s available or has been allocated across multiple funds to be easily analyzed.
+This enables the total amount available or allocated across multiple funds to be summarized by group, ledger, or fiscal year.